enkidevs/curriculum/lua/roblox-studio/properties-i/appearance-properties-i.md

 ---
 ## Content
-To start, all properties are called by putting a period after the instance, followed by the property.
-Let's look at BrickColor for example, which controls the color of the part.
-To call BrickColor, we will write:
+To start, **all** properties can be called by putting a **period after the instance, followed by the property**.
+Let's look at `BrickColor` for example, which controls the color of the part.
+To call `BrickColor`, we will write:

 ```lua
 --This is the variable from the last insight.
 It holds the connection to the part.
 partVariable.BrickColor
 ```
-However, the syntax to change each property is different.
-If we consider BrickColor, there are 3 ways to change it and they all work.
+However, the **syntax to change each property is different**.
+If we consider` BrickColor`, there are *3* ways to change it and they all work.

 ```lua
 --Change BrickColor through a specific name.